5th Special Air Service: Disbandment

-On 21 September 1945 5th SAS was transferred from the British Army to the newly reformed Belgian Army.
-Renamed the 1st Regiment of Parachutists they served independently as a mobile airborne unit until 1952 when the regiment joined with the Commando Regiment to form a battalion of the Paracommando Regiment.
-From 1952 on the traditions of 5th SAS were continued by 1st Parachute Battalion (1 PARA) of the Paracommando Regiment.
+On 21 September 1945 5th SAS was transferred from the British Army to the newly re-formed Belgian Army.
+Renamed the 1st Regiment of Parachutists they served independently as a mobile airborne unit until 1952, when the regiment joined with the Commando Regiment to form a battalion of the Para-Commando Brigade.
+From 1952 on the traditions of 5th SAS were continued by 1st Parachute Battalion (1 PARA) of the Para-Commando Brigade.

-Amid defense cuts and reorganization to the Belgian army, in 2011 1 PARA was disbanded after 59 years of continuous service.
+Amid defence cuts and reorganisation to the Belgian army, in 2011, 1 PARA was disbanded after 59 years of continuous service.
 In December 2010 the unit's banner, flag and insignia were officially handed over to the newly formed Special Forces Group (SFG).

-The last veteran of 5th Special Air Service was Jaak Daemen from Leopoldsburg who died in August 2022, aged 97.
+The last veteran of 5th Special Air Service was Jaak Daemen from Leopoldsburg, who died in August 2022, aged 97.